 - While drumsticks are cooking zap the marinate in the microwave for 1 ½ minutes, stir, then zap another minute if needed, just enough to thicken the marinate a little for basting.

 - Turn the drumsticks after 10-12 minutes.
 Then turn and baste in about 10 more minutes.
+Check the chicken legs with a meat thermometer, you want to reach an internal temperature of 170 degrees F.

 - Let glaze set (1-2 minutes), then turn & baste other side.
 Remove chicken when that glaze sets.